 Conventional Doctors often believe that a drop in estrogen production needs to be supplemented with synthetic hormones (HRT).
 This generally involves taking estrogen and/or progestin replacement drugs or using hormonal creams.
 However, the risk to a woman’s health from taking hormone replacement drugs has become a serious concern.

-In contrast alternative practitioners believe there is too much estrogen “estrogen dominance” and believe the solution is to balance the ration between estrogen and progesterone with progesterone supplementation.
+In contrast, alternative practitioners believe there is too much estrogen “estrogen dominance” and believe the solution is to balance the ratio between estrogen and progesterone with progesterone supplementation.
 The fact is there is no one solution for all women.
 Hormones can get complicated.
-What must be taken into consideration are the adrenal glands, pituitary glands, thyroid and even the hypothalamus.
+What must be taken into consideration are the adrenal glands, pituitary glands, thyroid, and even the hypothalamus.

 There are many possible reasons for some of the known symptoms of menopause

-Fatigue and sleepless nights may be a product of imbalance in the adrenal hormones and thyroid hormones.
-The endocrine system involving the pituitary gland also plays role in our day to day symphony.
-For this reason, it is important to connect with a practioner that will consider all of these aspects and provide the best course of action.
+Fatigue and sleepless nights may be a product of an imbalance in the adrenal hormones and thyroid hormones.
+The endocrine system involving the pituitary gland also plays role in our day-to-day symphony.
+For this reason, it is important to connect with a practitioner that will consider all of these aspects and provide the best course of action.

 Consider a consultation with a Dr. of Naturopathic Medicine.
 A distinct primary health care profession, emphasizing prevention, treatment, and optimal health through methods that encourage the individual’s inherent self-healing process.
 Naturopathic Medicine trains doctors to perform a whole-body evaluation and seek out the cause of a symptom.
 Proactive lifestyle, prevention and optimization of health strategies are offered as the body ages.
 ND’s are trained in both conventional hormone therapy options and compound hormone formulas individualized to each patient.